AnthonyQi88/Python/README.md

 You can also remove elements from a list using the pop method.
 This method differs from the remove method in that it takes an index as a parameter, and returns the element that was removed.
 This can be useful if you don't know what the value is, but you know where it’s located.
 This can also be useful when you need to access the data and also want to remove it from the list.

 Finally, you can change an element in a list by using indexing to overwrite the value stored at the specified index.
 For example, you can enter list[0] = "Old data" to overwrite the first element in a list with the new string "Old data".

+## Tuples
+As we mentioned earlier, strings and lists are both examples of sequences.
+Strings are sequences of characters, and are immutable.
+Lists are sequences of elements of any data type, and are mutable.
+The third sequence type is the tuple.
+Tuples are like lists, since they can contain elements of any data type.
+But unlike lists, tuples are immutable.
+They’re specified using parentheses instead of square brackets.

+You might be wondering why tuples are a thing, given how similar they are to lists.
+Tuples can be useful when we need to ensure that an element is in a certain position and will not change.
+Since lists are mutable, the order of the elements can be changed on us.
+Since the order of the elements in a tuple can't be changed, the position of the element in a tuple can have meaning.
+A good example of this is when a function returns multiple values.
+In this case, what gets returned is a tuple, with the return values as elements in the tuple.
+The order of the returned values is important, and a tuple ensures that the order isn’t going to change.
+Storing the elements of a tuple in separate variables is called unpacking.
+This allows you to take multiple returned values from a function and store each value in its own variable.